miyagawa/plack-handbook/en/02_hello_world.md

         ];
     };

 This code will display the remote address using the PSGI environment hash.
-Normally it should be 127.0.0.1 if you're running the server on your localhost.
+It will normally be 127.0.0.1 if you're running the server on your localhost.
 The PSGI environment hash contains lots of information about an HTTP connection like incoming HTTP headers and request paths, much like the CGI environment variables.

-Want to display something that isn't just text by reading a file?
-Do this:
+Want to display something that isn't just text?
+We can do this by reading a file:

     my $app = sub {
         my $env = shift;